How to Earn Money Selling Your Used Books with BookScouter

 What Is BookScouter?

-BookScouter is an online platform that compiles buy-back prices from over 30 vendors.
+BookScouter is a free online platform that compiles buy-back prices from over 30 vendors.
 This lets students get more money back because they can choose the site that will pay the most.

 How Does BookScouter Work?